Can Dogs Eat Cooked Shrimp? Vet-Approved Recommendations

 Protein

-Shrimp is high in lean protein, a great low-fat source for dogs to build strong muscles and fuel energy.
-It’s also crucial for tissue repair, the production of enzymes, and maintaining immune function.
-Since it’s low in fat, shrimp does all these without adding unnecessary calories and saturated fat.
+Protein is also essential for tissue repair, immune function, and enzyme production.
+Again, since it’s low in fat, shrimp does all these without adding unnecessary calories and saturated fat.

 Vitamin B12